jaalto/project--shell-script-performance-and-portability/README.md

   sizes.
-The idea of splitting a file into chunks of lines and running the search in parallel is intriguing, but the overhead of starting perl with
+The idea of splitting a file into chunks of lines and running the search in parallel is intriguing, but the overhead of starting Perl interpreter with
   `parallel` is orders of magnitude more expensive compared to running already optimized `grep` only once.